surfer-rfid/surfer-rfid.github.io/index.md

 # Publications and Awards

-The S.U.R.F.E.R. project was originally described at the [2018 IEEE RFID Conference](https://2018.ieee-rfid.org/) in two publications and a poster.
+The S.U.R.F.E.R. project was originally described at the [2018 IEEE RFID Conference](https://2018.ieee-rfid.org/) in two publications and a poster accompanied by a live demonstration.
 At this conference, it won the following awards:

 | Best Paper: Honorable Mention | Best Poster: Expert Vote |
 | --- | --- |